Savannah’s Southern Flavor

 Arrive in Savannah, GA and check into your Historic District hotel for a three-night stay.
 Tonight, enjoy dinner at the Pirates’ House.
 “Ahoy, Matey” since 1753, The Pirates’ House has been welcoming visitors to Savannah with a bounty of delicious food and drink and rousing good times.
 Situated a scant block from the Savannah River, The Pirate’s House first opened as an inn for seafarers, and fast became a rendezvous for blood-thirsty pirates and sailors from the Seven Seas.
 Here seamen drank their grog and discoursed, sailor fashion, on their exotic high sea adventures from Singapore to Bombay and from London to Port Said.
 (D)

-Day 2 – Savannah Trolley Tour – City Market – Davenport House with Afternoon Tea – Leopold’s Ice Cream – Cooking Class & Dinner
+Day 2 – Savannah Trolley Tour – City Market – Davenport House – Leopold’s Ice Cream – Cooking Class & Dinner

 This morning, enjoy a Trolley Tour of Savannah through the Historic District of the City.
 On this tour see moss-draped oaks, stately mansions, beautiful squares, expansive riverfront, and over 270 years of history – from the comfort of your nostalgic trolley seat.
 Be on the lookout, because characters from Savannah’s past like to hop aboard the trolley from time-to-time.